Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g3000/README.md

 - **Q**: When I copy the mod folder to my Community folder, why do I get an error saying the file path name is too long?
   - **A**: This is a Windows issue.
 By default, Windows limits file paths to 260 characters.
 You can disable this limit by modifying the system registry (not as scary as it sounds).
 Tutorials for how to do so can easily be found with a Google (or Bing) search.
 - **Q**: Why do I sometimes get low performance/FPS with the mod?
-  - **A**: The biggest performance impact of the mod is the display of features and especially *text labels* on the navigational map.
-This is technically also true with vanilla, but the mod increases the number of features and therefore labels that can be displayed on the map at once, which exaggerates the issue.
-To limit the performance impact, toggle map features off or change their max range settings so that the map is not cluttered with too many features at once.
+  - **A**: The single largest performance sink (when it comes to avionics) is the navigational map.
+The mod actually uses a completely new code base for the navmap that is _more_ performant than the default.
+However, the mod also allows many more features to be drawn on the map than is possible with the unmodded map (as well as allowing for two independent navmaps to be displayed on the MFD), which is where performance can start to suffer.
+Generally, the more _waypoints_ and _text labels_ drawn on the map, the greater the impact on performance.

 ### Credits
 - Custom city database is sourced from simplemaps (simplemaps.com/data/world-cities) under the CC Attribution 4.0 license.
+- Border data is sourced from Natural Earth (www.naturalearthdata.com).
 - Thank you to StuTozer/ElectrikKar for allowing us to integrate his Touchscreen Restyled Mod.
 - This mod uses the Roboto font (designed by Christian Robertson), licensed under Apache 2.0.
+- This mod uses the d3-array, d3-geo, and topojson libraries.